 Use the on screen controls to play/pause media or to jump to a specific time in the currently loaded media.
-In addition, clicking on the playing media will cause it to pause.

 Tip: Use the following keyboard shortcuts to speed up your work: